Vyral/base-template/_posts/2022-05-26-a-quick-may-market-update.md

 {% include excerpt.html %}

 It’s been a while since I made one of these blogs, so I wanted to give you a quick market update.
-Everyone wants to know where the market is headed.
+Everyone wants to know where the market is heading.

 **We have about 0.92 months of inventory in the Anchorage municipality across all price ranges,** which is extremely low.
 We have over 562 homes under contract right now.
 That means they are sold and in the closing process.
 We have a really high pending ratio, but that tells us that there are still homes out there.
 It’s not that we aren’t getting enough listings; instead, as soon as a listing comes on the market, it goes under contract.